 October 4, 2019 | Economics, Policy & Governance

-Junjie Zhang is Director of the Environmental Research Center and the International Master of Environmental Policy (iMEP) Program at Duke Kunshan University, Associate Professor of Environmental Economics in the Nicholas School of the Environment at Duke University.
-He is a co-editor of China Economic Review.
-He also serves as a vice chair for the Chapter of Environmental Economics in the Chinese Academy of Environmental Science, an advisory board member for the Nicholas Institute for Environmental Policy Solutions, and a board member for the Professional Association for China’s Environment.
-Prior to the current position, he was an associate professor in the School of Global Policy and Strategy at the University of California, San Diego.
-His research centers on empirical issues in environmental and resource economics, with topics covering air pollution, energy transition, and climate change.
-His research projects have been funded by U.S. National Science Foundation, U.S. National Oceanic and Atmospheric Administration, China National Natural Science Foundation, China’s Ministry of Ecology and Environment, China Council for International Cooperation on Environment and Development, Energy Foundation, The World Bank, and Asian Development Bank.
-He holds a B.S. from Renmin University of China, a B.S. and a M.S. from Tsinghua University, and a Ph.D. from Duke University.
+Junjie Zhang is a professor in the Nicholas School of the Environment at Duke University and Director of the Initiative for Sustainable Investment at Duke Kunshan University.
+He founded and directed Duke Kunshan's Environmental Research Center and International Master of Environmental Policy Program.
+Before that, he was an associate professor in the School of Global Policy and Strategy at the University of California, San Diego.
+He was also a Volkswagen Visiting Chair in Sustainability in Schwarzman College at Tsinghua University.
+His recent research focuses on empirical issues in energy transition, climate change, and green finance.
+He has received funding from reputable sources, including the U.S. National Science Foundation, the U.S. National Oceanic and Atmospheric Administration, China National Natural Science Foundation, China’s Ministry of Ecology and Environment, China Council for International Cooperation on Environment and Development, the Energy Foundation, the World Bank, and Asian Development Bank.
+He holds a B.S. from the Renmin University of China, a B.S. and an M.S. from Tsinghua University, and a Ph.D. from Duke University.